-<source> element specifies multiple media resources for the
+<source> HTML element specifies multiple media resources for the

 <audio> element, or the

 <video> element.
-It is an empty element, meaning that it has no content and does not have a closing tag.
+It is a void element, meaning that it has no content and does not have a closing tag.
 It is commonly used to offer the same media content in multiple file formats in order to provide compatibility with a broad range of browsers given their differing support for image file formats and media file formats.

 |Tag omission||It must have a start tag, but must not have an end tag.|

 A media element—

 A list of one or more strings, separated by commas, indicating a set of possible images represented by the source for the browser to use.
 Each string is composed of:

 - A width descriptor, which consists of a string containing a positive integer directly followed by